shuloh/consensys_bdp_project_smartcontracts/README.md

 5. Use a web3 provider such as Metamask to interact with the dApp.

+## Important Note

-   > Note that truffle migration uses accounts[0] from the MNEMONIC phrase set in .env to deploy a proxy contract (upgradeable pattern).
+The project configuration in truffle migration uses accounts[0] from the `MNEMONIC` phrase set in .env to deploy [PrivateExchangeProxy.sol](contracts/PrivateExchangeProxy.sol) that is the main contract that the App interfaces with.
+PrivateExchangeProxy adheres to the upgradeable transparent proxy contract pattern from the OpenZeppelin libraries.

-   > Due to the transparent proxy pattern, accounts[0] cannot interact normally with the exchange contract as it is the administrator of the proxy contract, and all calls/transactions from the proxy administrator do NOT get forwarded via delegatecall to the logic contract implementation.
-This is to allow the proxy administrator to upgrade the proxy and not be confused with any conflicting forwarded calls to the logic contract.
+Due to the transparent proxy pattern, accounts[0] is set as the proxy's administrator and CANNOT interact with the logic/implementation/functionalities of the exchange contract.
+This is because all calls/transactions from the proxy administrator do NOT get forwarded via delegatecall to the logic contract implementation in the transparent proxy pattern.
+This is to allow the proxy administrator to upgrade the proxy and not be confused with any conflicting forwarded calls to the logic contract that has the same function signature.

-   > Therefore, the truffle migration process sets accounts[1] as the logical contract administrator.
-To interact as an administrator with the exchange, make sure to use accounts[1].
+The project configuration sets accounts[1] as the logical contract administrator.
+To interact as the logical administrator of the exchange, make sure to use accounts[1].
 To interact as a normal user with the exchange, make sure to use any account that is not accounts[0] or accounts[1].

 # Testing

 `npm run test` runs `truffle test` under the hood

+Tests are written in JavaScript within the Truffle framework located in the [test](/test) directory

 ## Coverage